YoNG-Zaii/Linear-Guide/README.md

 4. Now, key in the necessary information including title, description (if any), set the status, priority, assignee, label, as well as due date.

-5. After that, we will save the issue and voila, a Linear issue is created.
+5. After that, save the issue and voila, a Linear issue is created.

 <p align='center'>
    <img width='80%' height='auto' src='./Photos/Linear_Created_Issue.png'>